Support for capturing a stack backtrace of an OS thread

 std::error::Error) to get a causal chain of where an error

 Backtraces are attempted to be as accurate as possible, but no guarantees are provided about the exact accuracy of a backtrace.
 Instruction pointers, symbol names, filenames, line numbers, etc, may all be incorrect when reported.
-Accuracy is attempted on a best-effort basis, however, and bugs are always welcome to indicate areas of improvement!
+Accuracy is attempted on a best-effort basis, however, any bug reports are always welcome to indicate areas of improvement!

 For most platforms a backtrace with a filename/line number requires that programs be compiled with debug information.
 Without debug information filenames/line numbers will not be reported.

 Not all platforms that libstd compiles for support capturing backtraces.

 Some platforms simply do nothing when capturing a backtrace.
 To check platform supports capturing backtraces you can consult the